Tommy Ryan

-Tommy Ryan (born Joseph Youngs; March 31, 1870 – August 3, 1948) was an American World Welterweight and World Middleweight boxing champion who fought from 1887 to 1907.
+Tommy Ryan (born Joseph Youngs; March 31, 1870 – August 3, 1948) was an American-Canadian World Welterweight and World Middleweight boxing champion who fought from 1887 to 1907.
 His simultaneously holding records in both weight classes was a rare and impressive feat for a boxer.
 His record is a topic that has been up for debate for decades.
 As of May 2021, Boxrec.com lists his official record as 82–2–13 (68KO).
 The International Boxing Hall of Fame lists his record as 86–3–6 (22KO).
 Others list his record anywhere from 86–3–6 (68KO), to 90–6–11 (70KO), to 84–2–11 (70KO).
 Some historians have even speculated that he held closer to 90 knockouts.
 Ryan was posthumously inducted into the International Boxing Hall of Fame in the class of 1991.

 Boxing career

 Ryan was considered by many one of the greatest Middleweights in boxing history.
 He was the World Middleweight Champion from 1898 to 1906.
 Some of his opponents included Mysterious Billy Smith, Kid McCoy, Tommy West, and Jack Bonner.
 After his retirement as a fighter he became a boxing teacher and coach.
-He was credited with helping devise the crouching technique for defense.
+He was credited with helping devise the crouching crab technique for defense.
 During his career of 97 fights he won 82 (70 by knockout), lost 2, with 13 draws.
 Ryan was considered an excellent boxer-puncher and nearly unbeatable for his time.

 Ryan first won the welterweight title in a match with Mysterious Billy Smith on July 26, 1894.
 He was knocked out by Kid McCoy in the 15th round on March 2, 1896.
 This bout forms part of the lore of the McCoy legend.
 McCoy served as a sparring partner for Ryan, and absorbed many beatings at the hands of his employer.
 Ryan was notorious for showing little mercy to his sparring partners.